-As Google's Android Wear army continues to grow and Fitbit prepares a smartwatch of its own, and the Samsung Gear S4 and Apple Watch Series 3 are just around the corner.
-In the interim, Apple and Samsung's newest smartwatches are still two of the most high profile connected timepieces vying for your attention.
+Google's Android Wear army continues to grow, Fitbit is preparing a smartwatch of its own, and the Samsung Gear S4 and Apple Watch Series 3 are just around the corner.
+In the interim, Apple and Samsung's current smartwatches are still two of the most high profile connected timepieces vying for your attention.

 After the lukewarm arrival of the original Apple Watch, the Series 2 arrived with more fitness-focused features and improvements in the software department.
 Samsung, meanwhile, went bigger and crammed plenty of features into the Gear S3 as well.